HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 - **Link**

     Static links (for example, ```<a href="https://example.com">Click Here</a>```) enable users to create clickable hyperlinks to other websites or resources.
-You can edit the display text for the link element can the same way as editing a text element and different styling options are also available.
+You can edit the display text for the link element the same way as editing a text element.
+Different styling options are also available.

     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Link.png)